 Name: Kristin Tieche

-Lives in: I live in San Francisco, California, in the United States of America.
+Lives in: San Francisco, California, USA.

 Zodiac sign: Virgo

 Enneagram type: Type 7, Enthusiast